Markus Gross: Academic career

 In 1994, Gross joined the faculty at ETH Zurich, as a professor of computer science and founded the Computer Graphics Laboratory.

 From 2004 to 2008 he served as a director of the Institute of Computational Sciences at ETH.

 He was promoted to full professor in 1997.

 Between 2004 and 2008, Gross served as the director of the Institute of Computational Sciences at ETH Zurich.
 During his tenure, he led the establishment of two research centers: the Game Technology Center in 2015 and the Media Technology Center in 2019.

 Gross has served on papers committees of the major graphics conferences multiple times, including ACM SIGGRAPH, IEEE Visualization, Eurographics, Pacific Graphics, and others.
 In 2005 he became the first European papers chair of ACM SIGGRAPH.

 He was the conference co-chair of the Eurographics 2021.

 In addition, he has been the co-organizer of various international symposia.
 He has served on the editorial advisory boards of various journals and was associate editor of IEEE Computer Graphics & Applications.

 During his tenure, Gross has co-authored more than 700 publications on topics including physically based modeling, immersive displays, video technology, image acquisition and generation, geometric modeling, computer animation, scientific visualization, and multimodal learning.

 As of June 2025, his current h-index is 117, and his i10-index is 469.

 He has coauthored 87 SIGGRAPH papers, ranking him among the top contributors in the field.

 Additionally, he has graduated more than 75 Ph.D. students.

 His early research focused on wavelet-based volume rendering, surface meshing, and physically based medical simulations.
 His team developed finite element methods (FEM) for modeling soft tissue, deformation, collision, fracture, and fluids, as well as real-time 3D soft tissue cutting algorithms.
 His work on fluid simulations has been widely adopted in movies and video games, with his 2003 paper "Particle-based fluid simulation for interactive applications" being one of his highest-cited publications with over 2000 citations.

 The Wavelet-Turbulence software, for which he received the “Tech-Oscar” from the Academy of Motion Picture Arts and Sciences, has become the standard procedure for animated smoke and explosions effects and employed in films such as “Avatar,” “Kung Fu Panda,” “Iron Man 3”, and “Man of Steel,” “Battleship” and others.

-One of his major technical contributions is his work about point-based graphics which allows the efficient computation of graphic pipeline processes on points instead of the triangles as done in the classical computer graphics.
-His papers “Surfels: Surface elements as rendering primitives,” “Efficient simplification of point-sampled surfaces,” and “Surface splatting” collectively have over 4100 citations.
+One of his major technical contributions is his work on point-based graphics, which enables the efficient computation of graphics pipeline processes using points rather than triangles, as in classical computer graphics.
+His papers “Surfels: Surface Elements as Rendering Primitives,” “Efficient Simplification of Point-Sampled Surfaces,” and “Surface Splatting” have collectively received over 4,100 citations.

 He is also the co-author of the book “Point-Based Graphics” (Morgan Kaufman, 2007).

 Before joining Disney Research, Gross also worked on the theoretical modeling of dyslexia.
 He developed a statistical model and a multimodal recording system to facilitate language acquisition for people with dyslexia.